liaoherui/GDmicro/README.md

 Input and core components:  __GDmicro takes eggNOG and species abundance data as input.__ It utilizes GCN and deep adaptation network to improve the classification performance and robustness.

 You can use GDmicro to:
- 1. Classify disease status for your test samples.
+ 1. Classify disease status for your test samples (binary classification - healthy or disease).
 As shown in our experiments, GDmicro has good performance even training and test data are from different studies and sampled from different countries.
  2. Explore disease-related species (potential biomarkers).
  3. Explore the sample relationship of your metagenomic samples through the knn graph constructed by GDmicro.